scicloj/metamorph.ml/README.md

 ## Metamorph

 The pipeline functions passed into `evaluate-pipelines` need to be metamorph compliant as explained here: https://github.com/scicloj/metamorph

-'compliant' means simply to adhere to interact with a context map with certain standard keys
+'compliant' means simply to adhere to interact with a context map with certain standard keys.

 A pipeline-fn is a composition of metamorph compliant data transform functions.

 The following projects contain them, for both:

 - dataset manipulations
 - train/prediction of models

-and custom ones can be created easely:
+and custom ones can be created easily:

 - https://github.com/techascent/tech.ml.dataset
 - https://github.com/scicloj/tablecloth